hello-robot/stretch_ai/docs/dynamem.md

 ### On the workstation

+Most of AI codes (e.g. VLMs, mLLMs) are run on the workstation.

-#### Arguments in Dynamem scripts
+#### Specifying IPs in Dynamem scripts

+Firstly you should know the ip address of your robot and workstation by running `ifconfig` on these two machines.

+Continuously tracking ips of different machines is an annoying task.
+We recommend using [Tailscale](https://tailscale.com) to manage a series of virtual ip addresses.

-On the workstation, we run following command on the workstation to run dynamem
+Run following command on the workstation to run dynamem
 ```
 python -m stretch.app.run_dynamem --robot_ip $ROBOT_IP --server_ip $WORKSTATION_SERVER_IP
 ```
-`robot_ip` is used to communicate robot and `server_ip` is used to communicate the server where AnyGrasp runs (If you only want to try navigation, then set this to `127.0.0.1`)
+`robot_ip` is used to communicate robot and `server_ip` is used to communicate the server where AnyGrasp runs.
+If you don't run anygrasp (e.g. navigation only or running Stretch AI visual servoing manipulation instead), then set `server_ip` to `127.0.0.1`.
+If you plan to run AnyGrasp on the same workstation, we highly recommend you find the ip of this workstation instead of naivly setting `server_ip` to `127.0.0.1`.

 ### Loading from previous semantic memory
 Dynamem stores the semantic memory into pickle file